code-red-Marshall/herbtech-smart-cultivation/README.md

 npm run dev
 ```

-4. Try it in your browser: deluxe-platypus-d1a76e.netlify.app
+4. Try it in your browser: [View the website](https://deluxe-platypus-d1a76e.netlify.app)

 ## Animated Plants